psfblair/polkadot-academy-final-exam/pallets/liquid-staking/README.md

 for limiting the account IDs receiving votes to the candidate validator pool.

+In addition, the `on_initialize` hook is implemented, which does the following:

+1. Initializes the storage for the era of the previous block if it hasn't been initialized
+2. Rolls over the value for the era of the previous block when the era changes
+3. Sets the block number of the start of the era when the era changes
+4. If the voting period is over (a configured period from the start of the era), then it should do the following (not yet implemented):
+   * Unlock all derivative tokens locked
+   * Tally all votes
+   * Adjust nominations.
+This is done via the nominate() endpoint on the StakingInterface
+   * Reinitialize storage for the next round of voting - both storage of locked tokens and storage of votes

 ### Tests

 Testing is fairly extensive; unimplemented tests are also